John Roethlisberger

 John Roethlisberger (born June 21, 1970) is a retired American gymnast.
-He is a three-time Olympian, representing the U.S. at the 1992 Olympics in Barcelona, 1996 Olympics in Atlanta, and 2000 Olympics in Sydney.
+He was a member of the United States men's national artistic gymnastics team and represented the U.S. at the 1992 Olympics in Barcelona, 1996 Olympics in Atlanta, and 2000 Olympics in Sydney.
 He is also a four-time U.S. National all-around champion and a four-time U.S. National pommel horse champion.
 He also won back-to-back American Cup titles in 1995 and 1996.
-John was named Sportsperson of the Year in 1990, 1992, 1993, 1995, 1998 and 2000 and was a member of six World Championship teams throughout his career.
+John was named Sportsperson of the Year in 1990, 1992, 1993, 1995, 1998, and 2000 and was a member of six World Championship teams throughout his career.

 Collegiate career

 Roethlisberger enrolled at the University of Minnesota where his father was head coach of the men's gymnastics team.
 While there, he won the NCAA all-around title three times and the Big Ten Conference all-around title four times.
 In 1993, Roethlisberger won the Nissen Award, and was a 1992 and 1993 Academic All-American.
-In 1993, John was named the winner of the NCAA Top-six Award, which is awarded annually to the top six student-athletes in the nation from all sports.
+In 1993, John was named the winner of the NCAA Top-six Award, awarded annually to the top six student-athletes in the nation from all sports.